DongSearch/Internship/README.md

 - Due to the state data being limited to frontal input, SDF fluctuations (below 0.5) are only triggered when a vehicle from the left merges into the front trajectory of the ego car

-### Overall result

-The Flow Matching (FM) algorithm demonstrated **strong efficiency** and a **high degree of consistency with the physical principles of driving**.
-Even when trained on only ten episodes within a single random scenario involving straight driving and a pedestrian, the model successfully learned to follow the intended route.
-This result highlights the strong inductive bias of FM, enabling effective learning from extremely limited data.
-Furthermore, the proposed framework shows that meaningful driving behaviors can emerge without extensive scenario diversity.
-Overall, the results validate FM as a promising approach for data-efficient and physically grounded autonomous driving.

-### Limitations and Future Improvements
-- **Simplified SDF Representation**
-The SDF formulation used in this work relies on **discrete**, **frontal-only information** rather than a continuous, multi-directional distance representation.
-While this simplification enables efficient training, extending the SDF to **incorporate richer spatial geometry** could significantly enhance safety awareness and generalization.

-- **Single-Q SAC for Control**
-Although Single-Q SAC allows fast initial learning, it may suffer from **overestimation bias** that affects long-term stability.
-Employing Double-Q SAC in future work is expected to improve **robustness and yield more reliable control performance**.

-- **Limited Action Diversity**
-The current setup focuses primarily on safety estimation and braking behaviors for visualization purposes.
-Expanding the action space to include **more diverse and natural driving maneuvers**, such as overtaking or lane changes, would improve realism and practical applicability.